catenax-ng/product-knowledge/docs/adoption-view/CX-00XX-Ontology Models in Catena-X_v1.0.0.md

   - Specify the (machine-readable) identifier in English
   - Use only noun or a phrase of nouns in lower case with whitespaces
   - Use generic terms here, so that everyone can easily understand the meaning
-  - Don't acronyms and abbreviations here
+  - Don't use acronyms and abbreviations here
   - Specify the (human-readable) name in English and German
   - Use only noun or a phrase of nouns in title case with whitespaces
   - Use business terms here, so that the business department can easily understand the meaning
   - Specify the definition in English, only short sentence
-  - Specify the synonyms in English and German
 - G15 Create Relations
   - Check & reuse if realtion already exists in core ontology, check also for the synonyms
   - Specify the (machine-readable) identifier in English